parodos-dev/parodos/README.md

 ### Deployment Workflow

-This workflow provides an abstraction from the underlying tooling allowing a developer too:
+This workflow provides an abstraction from the underlying tooling allowing a developer to:

 - Observe the status of a build
 - Determine where the build is running